rfk/git-remote-hg/README.rst

 git_remote_hg:  access hg repositories as git remotes
 =====================================================

-Are you a git junkie forced to work on projects hosted in mercurial repos?
+Are you a git junkie but need to work on projects hosted in mercurial repos?
-Are you too lazy, stubborn or maladjusted to learn another VCS tool?
+Are you too stubborn, lazy or maladjusted to learn another VCS tool?
+I know I am.
+But fear not!
-Fear not!
 This script will let you interact with mercurial repositories as if they were ordinary git remotes.

 Git allows pluggable remote repository protocols via helper scripts.
 If you have a script named "git-remote-XXX" then git will use it to interact with